Frequently asked questions for our halls of residence

-You can leave halls at certain times for the year, but you may incur costs depending on the situation and how far through your course you are.
+You can usually only leave halls at certain times for the year, but you may incur costs depending on the situation and how far through your course you are.
+Find out more

 What if I need to go on placement?

-If you need to go on placement, please click here for information about accommodation options and advice.
+If you need to go on placement, more information about accommodation options and advice is available here.

 Can I change or swap rooms?

 A lot of people decide they want to change rooms for a number of reasons: room types, locations, flatmates, etc. If you feel that you'd like to enquire about a room swap, you can find out more here.

 What if I don't get on with my flatmates?

 See our tips on how to get on better with your flatmates, and what you can do if it's not working out.